Montserrat

 Grand Phoenix

-Grand Phoenix offers Caribbean cuisine in a casual yet refined atmosphere.
+Grand Phoenix offers Caribbean cuisine in a casual yet refined atmosphere, perfect for that special occasion.

 Vue Pointe Hotel